Profile

 1. 1

 Begin by sifting the flour onto your work surface.
-Add the sugar, baking ammonia, salt, vanilla sugar, crumbled lard, and egg.
-Incorporate the milk gradually and knead until you obtain a smooth dough.
+Add the sugar, baking ammonia, salt, vanilla sugar, chopped lard, and the egg.
+Mix in the milk gradually until you form a smooth dough.

 2. 2

-Shape the dough into a ball, wrap it in cling film, and let it rest in the fridge for at least 30 minutes.
+Shape the dough into a ball, wrap it in cling film, and pop it in the fridge to rest for at least 30 minutes.

 3. 3

-For the courgette preserve, prepare the courgettes by chopping them into pieces and removing the seeds.
+For the courgette jam, trim and chop the courgettes, removing the seeds.

 4. 4

-Cook the courgettes in boiling water until tender, then drain them, allowing to sit and drain thoroughly for at least 8 hours.
+Boil the courgettes in water until tender, then drain and leave them to drain thoroughly for at least 8 hours.

 5. 5

-After draining, place the courgettes in a pan with the lemon juice and 600 g of sugar per kilo of drained courgettes.
-Stir frequently as it cooks.
+After draining, cook the courgettes in a pan with the lemon juice and 600g sugar per kilo of drained courgettes, stirring frequently.

 6. 6

-Once the mixture starts to pull away cleanly from the sides of the pan, remove from the heat and allow to cool slightly.
+Once the mixture pulls away from the sides of the pan, remove from the heat and let it cool slightly.

 7. 7

 Roll out the pastry and cut out rounds to line buttered and floured tart tins.
-Spoon a tablespoon of the courgette preserve onto each base.
+Spoon a tablespoon of courgette jam onto each base.

 8. 8

-Decorate with strips of pastry arranged in the traditional lattice pattern.
+Decorate the pastries with strips of pastry to create a traditional lattice pattern.

 9. 9

-Bake in a preheated oven at 180°C for about 45 minutes, or until golden.
+Bake in a preheated oven at 180ยฐC for about 45 minutes, until golden.

 10. 10